Jayfromthe13th/Project-Zenith-Security-Audit-Report/README.md

 ## Audit Summary

-This report outlines the findings from a comprehensive security audit conducted for **Project Zenith**.
+This report outlines the findings from a comprehensive security audit conducted for **Project Z**.
 The audit targeted the project's smart contract suite with the objective of identifying and mitigating potential vulnerabilities, thereby strengthening the security and robustness of the project's blockchain infrastructure.

 ## Findings Summary